0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 // CACHE TABLE DECLARATION
     logic [CACHE_SIZE-1:0][31:0]    cache_data;
-    logic [31:9]                    cache_block_tag; // direct mapped cache so only one block, only one tag logic                           cache_valid;  // is the current block valid ? logic                           next_cache_valid;
+    // direct mapped cache so only one block, only one tag logic [31:9]                    cache_block_tag;
+    // is the current block valid ? logic                           cache_valid;
+    logic                           next_cache_valid;
     logic                           cache_dirty;
-    // register to retain info on wether we are writing back because of miss or because of CSR order logic                           csr_flushing, next_csr_flushing; // NEW !
+    // register to retain info on wether we are writing back
+    // because of miss or because of CSR order logic                           csr_flushing, next_csr_flushing; // NEW !

 // ...